-6 Each party's chief deputy whip is appointed by its chief whip; other members of the whip team are either similarly appointed or elected by subsets of the party organization.
+&lt;sup>6 In current practice, the Democratic Party has multiple chief deputy whips, whereas the Republican Party has one.
+Chief deputy whips are appointed by the party's chief whip; other members of the whip team are either similarly appointed or elected by subsets of the party organization.